juanignaciosl/juanignaciosl.github.io/_posts/2016-04-01-continuous-integration-at-cartodb.markdown

 date:   2016-04-01 16:23:57
 categories: personal
 tags: cartodb, Continuous Integration, agile, software development, cas, craftsmanmadrid
-excerpt: Slides and video about the "Continuous Integration at CartoDB."
+excerpt: Slides and video about the "Continuous Integration at CartoDB" talk.
 ---

 Last December I talked about Continuous Integration (Continuous Deployment, indeed) at [CAS 2015](http://cas2015.agile-spain.org/).
 I'd really want to thank Agile Spain for accepting it.
 They've created an amazing community and I was honored to join their biggest event so far.
 Here's the video of the event: